AppD-PS-Innovation-Practice/WindowsEventLog-appd-monitor/README.md

 1. Update monitor.xml execution properties as desired.
 2. Update WindowsEventLogMonitorQueryCriteria.csv with the desired event queries.
 The sample file includes several different examples.
+3. Please review the entries for the queries, especially the LogName and ProviderName to ensure that they match exactly.
+Some will have spaces and others will not.
+4. When generating test events to mimic actual events, the parameters should match the field values in the WindowsEventLogMonitorQueryCriteria.csv file.

 ## Event Query Parameters ##